UMM-CSci/senior-seminar/resources/Description.md

 Additionally check out [Cookie System](cookie resuources.md) for important grading information.

-The CSci faculty may choose to acknowledge certain papers or presentations with a Gold Star as an indication of their unusually high quality.
+The CSci faculty may choose to acknowledge certain papers or presentations as deserving a distinction (informally known as *Gold Star*) as an indication of their unusually high quality.
 Getting a gold star corresponds to passing senor seminar with distinction.
 While this is not formally reflected in the grade, it's a great thing to put on your resume or grad school application.
--- Main.elenam - 26 May 2014